 The specific 11 Plus preparatory work our experienced teachers deliver from Year 3 gives our pupils a certain advantage.
 We are proud of our academic achievements and high quality teaching.

 Preparation for 11+ has always been a tradition at Long Close and a significant number of pupils continue to secure places at our local grammar schools.
-We understand that such places are not suitable for all pupils and our regular tracking and monitoring enables us to support all pupils to the journey to success.
+We understand that a large grammar school is not suitable for all pupils and our regular tracking and monitoring enables us to support all pupils to the journey to success.

 2017/18 EYFS Profile Results